 Vineland’s 218-acre campus is located in the Niagara Region on the shores of Lake Ontario and includes research laboratories, farms and greenhouses.
 Maintained by the Agricultural Research Institute of Ontario (ARIO), Vineland’s campus is Vineland is situated on treaty lands.
-These lands are steeped in the rich history of the First Nations such as the Hatiwendaronk, the Haudenosaunee, the Anishinaabe and the Mississaugas of the Credit First Nation.
+These lands are steeped in the rich history of the First Nations including the Hatiwendaronk, the Haudenosaunee, the Anishinaabe and the Mississaugas of the Credit First Nation.
 Many First Nations, Métis and Inuit people from across Turtle Island live and work in Niagara today.
 Vineland stands with all Indigenous people, past and present, in promoting the wise stewardship of the lands on which we live.
 As treaty people, residents and caretakers, we are committed to continuous learning and a deep respect for Indigenous people, culture and history.

 Vineland is an independent, not-for-profit organization supported financially by the province of Ontario and the government of Canada and other investments from Canadian and international companies and associations.

 Vineland has five major research programs: Automation, Biological Crop Protection, Consumer, Sensory & Market Insights, Plant Responses and the Environment and Plant Variety Development.
 Approximately 100 employees, graduate and co-op students from partner colleges and universities work at Vineland.

 What is Vineland’s business model?